Shroud of Turin: Anatomical forensics

 A number of studies on the anatomical consistency of the image on the shroud and the nature of the wounds on it have been performed, following the initial study by Yves Delage in 1902.
 While Delage declared the image anatomically flawless, others have presented arguments to support both authenticity and forgery.

 The analysis of a crucified Roman, discovered near Venice in 2007, shows heel wounds that are consistent with those found on Jehohanan but which are not consistent with wounds depicted on the shroud.
-Also, neither of the crucifixion victims known to archaeology shows evidence of wrist wounds.
+Also, neither of the crucifixion victims known to archaeology show evidence of wrist wounds.

-Joe Nickell in 1983, and Gregory S. Paul in 2010, separately state that the proportions of the image are not realistic.
+Joe Nickell in 1983 and Gregory S. Paul in 2010 separately state that the proportions of the image are not realistic.
 Paul stated that the face and proportions of the shroud image are impossible, that the figure cannot represent that of an actual person and that the posture was inconsistent.
-They argued that the forehead on the shroud is too small; and that the arms are too long and of different lengths and that the distance from the eyebrows to the top of the head is non-representative.
+They argued that the forehead on the shroud is too small; and that the arms are too long and of different lengths and that the distance from the eyebrows to the top of the head is non representative.
 They concluded that the features can be explained if the shroud is a work of a Gothic artist.
+As Raymond E. Brown noticed, a corpse in the relaxed position portrayed on the shroud could not be positioned such that its hand covers its genitals as portrayed.
+The right arm and hand in the image appear to have been elongated to make this possible.

-In 2018, an experimental Bloodstain Pattern Analysis (BPA) was performed to study the behaviour of blood flows from the wounds of a crucified person, and to compare this to the evidence on the Turin Shroud.
+In 2018 an experimental Bloodstain Pattern Analysis (BPA) was performed to study the behaviour of blood flows from the wounds of a crucified person, and to compare this to the evidence on the Turin Shroud.
 The comparison between different tests demonstrated that the blood patterns on the forearms and on the back of the hand are not connected, and would have had to occur at different times, as a result of a very specific sequence of movements.
 In addition, the rivulets on the front of the image are not consistent with the lines on the lumbar area, even supposing there might have been different episodes of bleeding at different times.
 These inconsistencies suggest that the Turin linen was an artistic or "didactic" representation, rather than an authentic burial shroud.

-As Raymond E. Brown noticed, it is impossible for a corpse lying prostrate to cover his own genitals.